Mydryk/Babel-Chat/README.md

 # Babel-Chat

-Gap De is a Full Stack Chatting App.
+Babel-Chat is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack